Skip to main content

 Khatuna dragged Mehr Un Nisa to a corner away from the child.

-“ Sometimes bravery is foolish Mehr.
+“ Sometimes bravery is foolish, Mehr.
 What are you doing?
 You can’t reject the emperor’s gift!”

 “You are saying that?
 Don’t you know...”

-“Look my child, not many who once enter these quarters can ever go back outside and live a better life.
+“Look, my child, not many who once enter these quarters can ever go back outside and live a better life.
 We all live and die, hoping for a better life someday.
-Here you have an opportunity not many get.
+Here you have an opportunity that not many get.
 We all know what the emperor feels for you....”
 Khatuna sighed.
 “If he asks you to be his lover or concubine...”

 “Mehr Un Nisa is the daughter of Ghiyaz Begh and wife of Ali Quli Khan.”
 Mehr stared at the lady firmly “She never learnt to sacrifice her self-respect for the sake of a better lifestyle.”
-She shook her head “I will take the gift for Ladli’s sake, but I will NOT be someone’s object of lust.”
+She shook her head, “I will take the gift for Ladli’s sake, but I will NOT be someone’s object of lust.”

-“You are not thinking straight my dear.”
+“You are not thinking straight, my dear.”
 Khatuna shook her head.
 “Mothers need to do a lot of things they don’t want to for the sake of their children.”

 “And can Ladli ever live in the Harem with dignity if her mother becomes the emperor’s mistress?”
-Mehr asked making Khatuna sigh.
-She took her to leave in silence.
+Mehr asked, making Khatuna sigh.
+She left in silence.

-The next day when Mehr came back from work, Khatuna was there, playing with her child.
+The next day, when Mehr came back from work, Khatuna was there, playing with her child.
 She offered the old lady water before her eyes fell on the new curtains and mattress for the bed.

 “The emperor ordered me to renovate your room, befitting of your heritage, my dear.
 He didn’t offer you an option.”
 Khatuna stood and walked towards the trunks “Also, these are new clothes for you and Ladli.”
 Mehr felt suffocated in the grandeur.
 Could she not stop him?
 Was there any way she could confront him and perhaps tell him not to make her a target for the ladies at the quarters?
-She knew that by the time Khatuna left her room, the gossip of this gesture will reach across the harem.
+She knew that by the time Khatuna left her room, the gossip of this gesture would reach across the harem.

 “Khatuna?”
 Her words made the old lady stop at her threshold.
 “I want to meet the emperor.”